Chapter 5: Youth Protection Program

 5.3.1 Youth Program Notification Requirement.
 All University-affiliated programs engaging Youth Participants under the age of 18, except as excluded by Section 5.1.2, must notify the Office of Youth Program Development and Support by completing an online Notification Form prior to commencing program operations.
 Programs that fail to notify the Office of Youth Program Development and Support may be denied permission to continue operations at the University.

-The requirement to notify applies to any Youth Program conducted on or off the University campus or its other properties, regardless of the time of year the activity is taking place, if the activity:
+The requirement to notify applies to any Youth Program conducted on or off the University campus or its other properties, regardless of the time of year the activity is taking place, if the activity is:

 - is sponsored, overseen, supervised, operated, or managed by the University; or

-Forms can be submitted at any time prior to the activity but, ideally, should be submitted no later than three (3) months prior to the start of the program.
+Forms must be submitted at least three (3) months prior to the start of the program.
+Form submissions received less than three (3) months prior to the start of the program must include departmental leadership authorization.
 The Youth Program Notification Form can be found on the Office of Youth Program Development and Support website.

 Any amendments or changes to the program registration should be submitted as soon as is practical after the need for amendment becomes known.